wangshisheng/WuKong/README.md

 ### 1. Conversation

-The Conversation module allows users to chat with locally deployed LLMs.
+The Conversation module allows users to chat with either cloud-based or locally deployed LLMs.
 Users can ask questions about data analysis, statistical methods, proteomics workflows, R code, visualization adjustment, functional interpretation, or WuKong platform usage.

-The available LLMs are automatically detected from locally installed Ollama models.
+The current Conversation module supports the following LLM backends:

+- **DeepSeek API**
+- **Kimi / Moonshot API**
+- **OpenAI / ChatGPT API**
+- **Local Ollama**

+Users can select the preferred backend directly in the interface.
+For API-based backends, users only need to paste the corresponding API key into the password input box in WuKong.
+The API key is used for model access during the current interaction and is not saved by WuKong.
+For local Ollama, users can choose from registered models, automatically detected local models, or manually enter a custom local model name.

+The module also includes a **Test AI Connection** button.
+This function sends a lightweight test request to the selected backend and reports whether the connection is successful, which model is being used, the default maximum context length, elapsed time, and the model response or error message.

+The Conversation module can also detect R code blocks returned by the assistant and attempt to execute them within the R session, allowing users to iteratively refine analysis code and inspect generated tables or plots.

 ### 2. Data Pre-processing